DELTA FESTIVALDELTA FESTIVAL

 A day at the Delta Festival

-Every year since 2015, the Delta Festival has come to set the mood in Marseille!
-Now spanning five days on the Plages du Prado, it’s the must-attend summer event for thousands of festival-goers from all over France.
-We were there last year, and tell you all about it!
+Every year since 2015, the Delta Festival has been putting on a crazy atmosphere in Marseille!
+Now running for five days on the Plages du Prado, it’s the must-attend summer event for tens of thousands of festival-goers from all over France.
+We were there last year, and we want to tell you all about it!

 Estelle Desrutins